SUMMARY CMI

 If you become pregnant while taking PHARMACOR EZETIMIBE, tell your doctor.

-If you are prescribed PHARMACOR EZETIMIBE with a statin, your doctor will do blood tests to check that there are no problems with your liver.
+If you are prescribed PHARMACOR EZETIMIBE, your doctor will do blood tests to check that there are no problems with your liver.

-Be careful driving or operating machinery until you know how PHARMACOR EZETIMIBE affects you.
+Be careful before you drive or use any machines or tools until you know how PHARMACOR EZETIMIBE affects you.

 There have been side effects reported with PHARMACOR EZETIMIBE that may affect your ability to drive or operate machinery.
 Individual responses to PHARMACOR EZETIMIBE may vary.